martin-ockajak/automorph/docs/Web-RPC.md

 ```

 * URL path components following an API-dependent prefix must specify the invoked function
-* URL query parameters may specify additional arguments for the invoked function for GET requests or binary POST requests
+* URL query parameters may specify additional arguments for the invoked function

 Identically named invoked function arguments must not be supplied both in the request body and as URL query parameter.
 Such an ambiguous call must cause an error.